Sub-specialty training (NTN grid scheme)

 Training requirements and centres

-(PDF, 49KB, 6 pages) This documents details each sub-specialties training requirements for level 3 grid training.
+(PDF, 49KB, 6 pages) This document details each sub-specialties training requirements for level 3 grid training.

 programme information for programmes available in the current round.(PDF, 37KB, 2 pages) This list contains all deaneries with approved grid centres by sub-specialty.
 Individual hospitals for each sub-specialty programme will be detailed in the